Guidelines and Policies

 Article processing charges

-Animal Reproduction charges a flat fee after the acceptance of the article.
+This journal does not have submission charges.
+Animal Reproduction charges only a flat fee after the acceptance of the article.
 There are three different values for the Article Processing Charge (APC), as follows:

 APC payment of accepted articles must be processed thought the following link: http://cbra.org.br/pages/pagamento/payment-select.jsp